aloima/tellydb/docs/SPECS.md

 * There is no bound for a double value, it is represented by 128 byte maximum and its precision limit is 128 bits.

 > [!TIP]
 > The amount of bytes represented by `uint64` is ~18 PB, this is too high for memory/caching for today's servers.
-So, selected `uint32` for most limits.
+So, selected `uint32` for the most limits.